Graduate School Mentoring Awards to Faculty

 - how the student might contribute to the diverse educational environment of that program.

-During the academic year 2014 - 2015, a Diversity Mentoring Fellow will receive a stipend of $24,000 for twelve months, full tuition and student medical insurance expenses.
-A student entering in spring 2015 can continue the fellowship in the summer or the fall.
+During the academic year 2016 - 2017, a Mentoring Fellow will receive a stipend of $28,000 for twelve months, full tuition and student medical insurance expenses.
 Students will be expected to carry 9 hours of course work during the long semesters and 3 hours during the summer.

 The essence of this award is the mentoring relationship between the faculty member and the student who is recruited, and a serious commitment of time and energy are involved.
 An application will have a much better chance for funding if it contains clear evidence of careful planning for the mentorship.
 The entering student should be provided with experiences that will be developmental for someone new to the university and to their field of study.
 Such experiences might include, but would not be limited to, introduction to the current literature; exposure to outstanding research problems; laboratory experience and data collection; attending and giving seminars or professional meetings; and involvement in a current research project of the faculty mentor.
 After the mentorship period, the research relationship between the student and the mentor may or may not be pursued.